mosco23/PhoneBook/README.md

     delete -->	Delete contact.
     edit   -->	Edit the contact information.
-    show   -->	Show a list of existing contacts. search -->	Search with name in registered phone numbers. exit   -->	Exit The App.
+    show   -->	Show a list of existing contacts. search -->	Search with name in contacts. exit   -->	Exit The App.

 # INSTALL